-The security environment is shifting rapidly.
-With the increase in cloud adoption and remote work, everyone is more untethered from the traditional network security perimeters of old than ever before, and there are an ever-increasing number of cyberattacks affecting businesses big and small.
+The security environment is shifting.
+With the increase in cloud computing and remote work, everyone is more untethered from the traditional office security network.
+Not coincidentally, an ever-increasing number of cyberattacks affect businesses big and small.

-Chances are that attackers will make moves for your business at some point in some capacity.
-How you prepare and conduct yourself at that moment either creates more trouble for your operation or provides smooth passage through rough waters.
-This article offers everything that you need to know to get started on a cybersecurity plan for your small business.
+Chances are that attackers will make a move for your business at some point.
+How you prepare and act at that moment will create more trouble for your operation or prove a triumph.
+This article offers everything you need to know to start a cybersecurity plan for your small business.

 Why Is a Cybersecurity Plan Important?

-Preparation is more than half the battle.
-While it’s impossible to stop 100% of attacks at all times, it’s crucial to have a plan in place in the event a hacker makes it past your defenses or information is leaked onto the web by a malicious insider.
+Preparation is much more than half the battle.
+While it’s impossible to stop all attacks, it’s crucial to have a plan if a hacker makes it past your defenses or confidential information is leaked onto the web by a malicious insider.

-How you respond to a cyberattack determines whether your business takes a little beating in fines or sinks entirely under the pressure of an out-of-control security breach.
-Not only can a cyberattack sink your business’ value, but it can also affect the confidence your customers have in your ability to keep their sensitive information safe.
-A well-thought-out cybersecurity plan helps your business plan for the worst while giving you a roadmap to navigate a breach ― or potential breach ― calmly and methodically.
+How you respond to a cyberattack determines whether your business takes a little beating or sinks under the pressure of an out-of-control security breach.
+Not only can a cyberattack damage your business’ value, but it can also affect your customers’ confidence in your ability to keep their sensitive information safe.
+A well-thought-out cybersecurity plan helps your business plan for the worst while giving you a roadmap to navigate problems calmly and methodically.

 5 Steps for Developing a Cybersecurity Plan

-Now that you understand the gravity of a quality cybersecurity plan, here are the five steps your small business should take to develop your plan and strengthen your defenses.
+Now that you understand the importance of a quality cybersecurity plan, here are the five steps your small business should take to develop it and strengthen your defenses.

-The first step in building your cybersecurity plan is developing an understanding of your business, including all of your assets, your threat vectors ― an avenue of attack for a hacker ― and mapping out the entirety of your attack surface, which is the sum of total points where an attack can occur.
-With cyberattacks on the rise, it’s crucial to understand exactly where you’re most vulnerable.
+The first step in building your cybersecurity plan is understanding your business, including all assets, your potential avenues of attack, and mapping out where an attack might occur.
+With cyberattacks on the rise, you need to understand where you’re most vulnerable.

-To help get you started, these are six of the most common attack vectors:
+To help get you started, these are six of the most common attack routes:

-- Malicious insiders: It’s always best to assess your workforce and identify anyone who might fit the description of a disgruntled employee.
+- Malicious insiders: It’s always best to assess your workforce and identify anyone who might be a disgruntled employee.

-- No or poor encryption: This is something your business cannot do without.
-Anything transmitted to and from the network ought to have some form of encryption to hide sensitive information from prying eyes.
+- No or poor encryption: Your business cannot do without strong encryption.
+Anything transmitted to and from your network should be encrypted to hide sensitive information from leering eyes.

-- Misconfigurations: Whether we’re talking about network configurations or application security controls, misconfigurations are a major attack vector that hackers look to exploit.
+- Misconfigurations: Whether we’re talking about network configurations or application security controls, misconfigurations are a major attack route that hackers look to exploit.

-- Outdated and unpatched software: This is a major concern, especially when dealing with sensitive information stored in old software databases.
-Outdated and unpatched software by definition is lacking the latest vulnerability patches or security settings.
+- Outdated and unpatched software: This is a major concern, especially when storing sensitive information in old software databases.
+Outdated and unpatched software is lacking the latest fixes or security settings.

 - Weak or compromised credentials: Exposed or easily guessable credentials present a major threat to not only your intellectual property but also access to all kinds of security functions, settings, and even the personally identifiable information of other employees.

 - Uninformed employees: Your security plan is only as effective as the humans running it.
-Your employees must be informed about best cybersecurity practices and potential threats facing the company.
+Your employees must be informed about best cybersecurity practices and potential company threats.

-There are all kinds of threat vectors that your business might face.
-It’s up to you to scour your networks, employee structures, and practices to find any potential threats you’re currently facing.
-There are several ways to do this, but if you aren’t confident in your abilities to make these assessments then it’s best to bring in third-party experts to find these vulnerabilities.
+There are all kinds of threats that your business might face.
+You must scour your networks, employees, and practices to find any potential threats you’re currently facing.
+There are several ways to do this, but if you aren’t confident in your abilities to make these assessments, it’s best to bring in third-party experts to find these vulnerabilities.

-No business is without its legal obligations, such as data protection and privacy compliance standards.
-Before you go about prioritizing your risks, threats, and remediations, it’s important to sort through which compliance standards your business is held accountable to and how those standards affect the security solutions you’ll move forward with.
+No business is without its legal requirements, such as data protection and privacy compliance.
+Before you prioritize your risks and threats, it’s important to sort through which compliance standards your business follows and how those standards affect your security solutions.

-Once you’ve assessed the threat vectors to your business, it’s time to develop a risk assessment and develop a prioritization list of your assets.
-Essentially, you’re going to determine what are the most important aspects of your business while simultaneously evaluating the level of risk posed to them.
+Once you’ve assessed the threats to your business, it’s time to develop a risk assessment and a prioritized list of your assets.
+Determine the most important aspects of your business while simultaneously evaluating the level of risk.
 You can do this by creating a simple risk assessment chart like the sample one I’ve created below:

 - What are the risks or threats to your business?